 1. Study Purpose: The purpose of this research is to increase our scientific understanding of plea-bargaining and the factors that impact plea outcomes.

 2. Procedure and Duration: If you agree to participate in this study, you will be walked through 1-3 simulated legal scenarios, which are designed to mimic real world environments.
-Prior to the simulations you will be asked to create an avatar, which will represent you in the virtual environment.
+Prior to the simulations you might be asked to create an avatar or one will be created for you—this avatar will represent you in the virtual environment.
 Each simulation will involve the following phases: you will be charged with a crime, you will be presented evidence related to the crime, you will be faced with potential sentences if found guilty of the crime, you will be judged legally innocent or guilty of committing the crime.
 After each simulation you will be asked a number of questions designed to assess your perceptions of the simulation.
 All simulations should take approximately 15-30 minutes to complete.

 3. Eligibility: You must be 18 years of age or older to be eligible for participation in this study.

 4. Potential Risks and Discomfort: You have the right to withdraw from the survey at any time without any consequences.
 It is possible that you will experience mild stress or boredom during the simulations; however, you are welcome to take short breaks in between simulations.
-Further, the researchers will separate the data you produce from your identity by regularly (each week) removing UML emails and replacing them with unique participant IDs.
-Any record matching a participant ID to his/her email will be erased at the conclusion of the academic semester (after any potential issues with academic research credits have been resolved).
+Further, the researchers will separate the data you produce from your identity by regularly (each week) removing names and emails and replacing them with unique participant IDs.
+Any record matching a participant ID to his/her name or email will be erased at the conclusion of the academic semester (after any potential issues with academic research credits have been resolved).

 If you find that you become distressed because of your participation, please contact the study’s principal investigator: Professor Miko Wilford (Miko_Wilford@uml.edu or 978-934-3975).